Level crossings by country: Quiet zones

 In the interest of noise abatement, some U.S. cities have passed laws prohibiting the sounding of bells and whistles.
-In December 2003, the Federal Railroad Administration published regulations that would create areas where train horns could be silenced, provided that certain safety measures were put in place, such as concrete barriers preventing drivers from circumventing the gates or automatic whistles (also called wayside horns) mounted at the crossing.
+In December 2003, the Federal Railroad Administration published regulations that would create areas where train horns could be silenced, provided that certain safety measures were put in place, such as 4-quadrant gates and concrete barriers to prevent drivers from circumventing the gates or automatic whistles (also called wayside horns) mounted at the crossing.
 Trains would still sound their horns upon spotting a hazard, such as a pedestrian crossing in the path of the train.
 Implementation of the new "Quiet Zone" Final Rule was delayed repeatedly, but was finally implemented in the summer of 2005.
 Rail "Quiet Zone" crossings still require bells as part of the AWDs, in addition to the wayside horns.

-A Partial Quiet Zone is a rail segment on which Quiet Zone rules are in effect from 10 p.m. to 7:00 a.m. but train horns sound routinely during the day.
+A Partial Quiet Zone is a rail segment on which Quiet Zone rules are in effect from 10 p.m. to 7 a.m., but train horns sound routinely during the day.